-• Before submitting proposals for new social policy legislation, the Commission has to consult workers and employers on the possible direction of EU action.
+- If the Commission considers EU action advisable, it must then consult workers and employers on the content of its planned proposal. - Before submitting proposals for new social policy legislation, the Commission has to consult workers and employers on the possible direction of EU action.